Host Methods for Progress 4GL

 These methods can be used on any container object (frame, panel, cardpanel, tabpanel).

-No Generic Container methods are available in this version.
+No Generic Container methods are available in Version 3.0

 Frame